UrbanRuralSystems/ur-scape/Paper/paper.md

 This gives ur-scape a number of advantages over conventional planning support software:
 1) Integrates data management.
 Metadata input is mandatory and built-in in to ur-scape's import procedure which ensures that users develop the habit of initiating and maintaining accurate metadata.
 This is particularly needed in the rapidly urbanising regions in Asia and Africa.

 3) Supports problem-setting and problem-solving.
-The inclusion of data of varying quality is often more effective is shaping agendas than high object- and boundary-precision data (Pelzer et al. 2014, 4).
+The inclusion of data of varying quality is often more effective is shaping agendas than high object- and boundary-precision data [@Pelzer:2013].
 This approach supports users to shape and prioritise problem statements based on the dynamic geographical, institutional and data contexts in which they are working.

 5) Offers quick access for non-expert.
 The intuitive UI/UX does not require users to undergo intensive training, so facilitates almost immediate interaction between expert and non-expert around real-time spatial data (Figure 2).